- Application Data Cache

 Please see our Online Tracking Technologies Policy for more information.

-For EU residents, anywhere we use the term De-Identified, we will apply the General Data Protection Regulation (GDPR) definition of "pseudonymization" which states that pseudonymization is "the processing of personal data in such a way that the data can no longer be attributed to a specific data subject without the use of additional information.”
+For EU and UK residents, anywhere we use the term De-Identified, we will apply the General Data Protection Regulation (GDPR) definition of "pseudonymization" which states that pseudonymization is "the processing of personal data in such a way that the data can no longer be attributed to a specific data subject without the use of additional information.”
 Additionally, consistent with the GDPR, we will ensure that the “additional information” is kept separately and subject to technical and organizational measures to ensure non-attribution to an identified or identifiable person.

 A device is a computer that can be used to access our website or services.
 For example, a device could be a desktop, tablet or smartphone.

 Consistent with the Student Privacy Pledge, ‘educational or school purposes’ are services or functions that customarily take place at the direction of the educational institution/agency or their teacher/employee, for which the institutions or agency would otherwise use its own employees, and that aid in the administration or improvement of educational and school activities (e.g., instruction, administration, and development and improvement of products/services (including new products) intended for educational/school use).
-Additionally, consistent with both the Student Online Personal Information Protection Act (SOPIPA) and the Student Privacy Pledge, this does not preclude the use of student personal information for adaptive learning or customized student learning or education purposes.
-We also consider “educational purposes” to be services or functions that a child’s parent or legal guardian directs ClassDojo (such as through setting up their child’s account, or otherwise providing their consent to us) to provide to their child for educational or learning activities outside of school (e.g. learning activities at home).
+Additionally, consistent with both the Student Online Personal Information Protection Act (SOPIPA) and other state student privacy laws, and the Student Privacy Pledge, this does not preclude the use of student personal information for adaptive learning or customized student learning or education purposes.
+We also consider “educational purposes” to be services or functions that a child’s parent or legal guardian directs ClassDojo (such as through setting up their child’s account, or otherwise providing their consent to us) to provide to their child for educational or learning activities outside of school (e.g. tutoring or other learning activities at home).

 Education records shall have the meaning set forth under the Family Educational Rights and Privacy Act (“FERPA”) cited as 20 U.S.C. § 1232g(a)(4); 34 CFR Part 99.
 Certain Student Data elements will also be considered education records.